aspose-cells/Aspose.Cells-Products/cells/en/java/conversion/xltx-to-json/_index.md

 {{% blocks/products/pf/agp/content h2="Save XLTX to JSON in Java Online for Free" %}}

-The following example demonstrates how to convert XLTX to JSON document format in Java.
+The following example demonstrates how to convert XLTX to JSON in Java.
 {{% blocks/products/pf/agp/text %}}

-Follow the easy steps to convert XLTX file into JSON format.
+Follow the easy steps to convert XLTX to JSON.
 Upload your XLTX file, then simply save it as JSON file.
 For both XLTX reading and JSON writing you can use fully qualified filenames.
 The output JSON content and formatting will be identical to the original XLTX document.

 {{% /blocks/products/pf/agp/text %}}